 - a.
-The parties to the hearing and to the selection of the arbitrator shall be the Union and the County. - b.
-In the event the parties are unable to agree on an arbitrator within the time stated, the parties shall solicit from the State of California Mediation and Conciliation Service a list of five (5) arbitrators.
+The parties to the hearing and to the selection of the arbitrator shall be the employee who is subject to disciplinary action or their representative and the County. - b.
+In the event the parties are unable to agree on an arbitrator within the time stated, the parties shall solicit from the State of California Mediation and Conciliation Service a list of five (5) arbitrators. - c.

-- c.
 After receipt of the list, the parties shall alternately strike arbitrator's names from the list until one (1) arbitrator's name remains. - d.
-Failure to select an arbitrator by the appealing party within fifteen (15) days of receiving the list of arbitrators from the State of California Mediation and Conciliation Services will result in withdrawal of the appeal unless such failure is through the inaction of the County.
+Failure to select an arbitrator by the appealing party within thirty (30) days of receiving the list of arbitrators from the State of California Mediation and Conciliation Services will result in withdrawal of the appeal unless such failure is through the inaction of the County.

-16.11.
+17.11.
 AMENDED OR SUPPLEMENTAL ORDER